-In most cases it takes less than 10 minutes to renew or upgrade your licence.
+In most cases it takes less than 10 minutes to renew your licence.

 To renew your licence, you must apply at a driver licensing agent.